Zoi Nasi: Trikala

 On 21 October 2021, Nasi joined A Division club Trikala 2011.
-In her first season, she only conceded twice in 9 appearances as Trikala finished third in the first group of the division, just missing out on the playoffs round.
-In 2022/23, she kept 6 clean sheets in 14 appearances.
-Trikala finished second in their group and qualified for the playoffs round, where they only managed to finish in 5th place.
+In her first season, she only conceded twice in 9 appearances as the club finished third in the first group of the division, just missing out on the playoffs round.
+In the 2022–23 season, she kept 6 clean sheets in 14 appearances.
+Trikala finished second in their group and qualified for the playoffs, where they only managed to finish in 5th place.
 In the final match of the season, Nasi came on as a substitute in the 85th minute for midfielder Angelina Voutsina and scored the last goal of the game.
-In the 2023 PSAPP awards, she was voted the Best Goalkeeper of the 2022/23 season.
-In 2023/24, she kept 11 clean sheets in 21 total appearances as her club finished 7th in the league and reached the quarterfinals of the Greek Cup.
-She scored 2 penalties against Elpides Karditsas and AEL.
+In the 2023 PSAPP awards, she was voted the Best Goalkeeper of the 2022–23 season.
+In 2023–24, she kept 11 clean sheets in 21 total appearances as her club finished 7th in the league and reached the quarterfinals of the Greek Cup.
+She scored 2 penalties, against Elpides Karditsas and AEL.

 Panathinaikos

 On 10 July 2024, she joined Panathinaikos.
-She kept 10 clean sheets in 17 appearances, playing a key role in the team's 2nd–place finish in the league and their run to the cup final where they lost to AEK.
+She kept 10 clean sheets in 17 appearances, playing a key role in the team's second–place finish in the league and their run to the cup final where they lost to AEK.
+In the 2025–26 season, she made 18 appearances, keeping 9 clean sheets.

+AEK

+On 22 July 2026, she moved to another Athens club, AEK.

-International
+International career

 Nasi made her debut for the Greek U17 team on 23 October 2015 against Portugal in the 2016 UEFA Women's Under-17 Championship qualification, where she helped her country reach the elite round.
 She also competed in the 2017 edition.
 In total, she made 12 appearances for Greece U17, keeping 5 clean sheets and conceding 16 goals.

 She made her debut for the Greek U19 team on 28 August 2018 against Serbia in the 2019 UEFA Women's Under-19 Championship qualification.
 They managed to qualify for the elite round, but they finished last in their group.
 In total, she made 5 appearances for Greece U19, keeping only 1 clean sheet and conceding 11 goals.

 She was called up for the first time by the senior team for the UEFA Women's Euro 2022 qualifying round, but she did not make her debut until 2 September 2022 against Wales in the 2023 FIFA Women's World Cup qualification.

 Personal life

-She is the daughter of former Pierikos goalkeeper and current goalkeeping coach of P.O.
-Elassona, Panagiotis Nasis.
+She is the daughter of former Pierikos goalkeeper, Panagiotis Nasis.